A recent note (January 30) from UBS's Arthur Cashin:

 'Butterfly'

-Chris Bradford & "Hag" Stephenson, Speckler Records
+Chris Bradford & "Hag" Stephenson, Speckler Studio

-About Me—Hey, it is my page, after all!
+About Me.
+Hey, it is my page, after all!

 If you're somebody who knows me you can check out the stuff to the left, and a few of the links I add from time to time.
 If you're somebody who thinks you might know me, but aren't sure if I'm the right Peter Bradford, the following paragraphs will give you all the clues you need, together with an update on what I've been doing for the past several years.
 If you neither know me nor think I'm that long-lost somebody you're looking for, just feel free to surf, learn a thing or two, send me a message and move on.